sportac/medical-image-server/README.md

 ```

 ### Fast API
-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python
+FastAPI is a web framework for building APIs with Python 3.7+ based on standard Python
 type hints.
 It is designed to be easy to use and to provide high performance, with features such as automatic validation
 of request and response data, automatic generation of OpenAPI (formerly known as Swagger) documentation, and easy
 integration with other tools such as databases, async libraries, and more.
 FastAPI is built on top of Starlette for the